Cul-Dude/Facial-Emotion-Detection/README.md

 Common methods include computer vision for facial expression analysis, natural language processing (NLP) for sentiment analysis in text and speech, and machine learning algorithms for pattern recognition and classification.

 # Aim:
-The amin of this project is to classify people's emotions and expression based on their face images
+This project aims to classify people's emotions and expressions based on their facial images.
+Got an impressive accuracy of 73% on test images.

 # Applications: